186th Pope of the Church, only 40 days in 1276. «Hadrianus V», born Ottobuono de Fieschi, was born in Genoa.

 Bearer: Urban VI.

-Behind the shield, Between, Watercolor, Pointed, Pointed and rounded, Article, Azure, Bend, Bendy, Cross, Cross patty, Cross couped, Quarterly, Outlined in sable, Outlined in the field tincture, Doctor, Two, Emblem, Black and white and color illustrations, In chief, In base, Coat of arms, Papal States, Fess, Gules, Illuminated, Institution, Interpreted, Chief, Castilian language, Lozengy, Semi-circular, Hard metal, Soft metal, Military, Knights Templar, Ordered, Or, Pale, Argent, Without divisions, Religious, Rough, Sable, Six, Shaded, Freehand, Three and One.
+Tricking, Behind the shield, Between, Watercolor, Addorsed, Pointed, Pointed and rounded, Azure, Bend, Bendy, Created, Cross, Eight-pointed cross, Cross patty, Cross couped, Quarterly, Four, Outlined in sable, Outlined in the field tincture, Two, Emblem, In chief, In base, Coat of arms, Papal States, Fess, Gules, Illuminated, Institution, Interpreted, Chief, Semi-circular, Hard metal, Soft metal, Military, Knights Templar, Ordered, Or, Pale, Argent, Without divisions, Religious, Rough, Sable, Six, Shaded, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,